 2016 will be recorded as the year of the “surprise” – a year that illustrated more than any in recent memory our inability to predict the outcome of near-term events, a real failure to move beyond “big data” into clear and precise “insights.”
 To not just “know the numbers” but to truly understand what data trends and population sentiments are “actually telling us.”

 This year will also prove to be one that reinforced the resilience and agility of markets and the entrepreneurs that make them possible.
-A historic year enabled by the adaptive and creative – a chapter that reminded many of the importance of playing for the long game, to commit to bold new possibilities that are only made possible, by those who have “the gift (and grit) of giving.”
+A historic year enabled by the adaptive and creative – a chapter that often reminded us of the importance of playing for the long game, to commit to bold new possibilities that are only made possible, by those who have “the gift (and grit) of giving.”

 Over the course of every year, I build and curate a list of the most remarkable advances